October 10, 2024

 Black Crappie

-- Good: Drift fish or troll small jigs along the north shore.
+- Fair: Drift fish or troll small jigs along the north shore.
 Bluegill - Fair.
-Yellow Bass - Slow.
+Yellow Bass - Fair.

 Clear Lake

-Water level is about .4 inches below crest.
-Water temperature is in the mid-70s.
-Water clarity is 20 inches.
-Channel Catfish - Fair: Try fishing the rock reef areas and wind-swept shorelines.
-Best bite is after sunset.
-Walleye - Fair: Anglers are catching walleye with live bait and crankbaits.
-Fish are in 3 to 8 feet of water.
+Water level is 10 inches below crest.
+Water temperature is in the low 60s.
+Water clarity is about 17 inches.
+Black Crappie - Good.
+Use electronics to find fish.
+Channel Catfish - Fair: Use cut bait or crawlers from the wind-swept shore.
+Walleye - Fair: Anglers are catching walleye with live bait and jigs.
+Find fish in 3 to 8 feet of water.
 Try rock reefs areas and near the edge of vegetation.
+Anglers fishing docks after sunset are having some success.
 Yellow Bass - Fair: Anglers are catching a few yellow bass while targeting walleye.
 Live bait below slip bobbers or drifting works best.

 Crystal Lake